jaxpham/Amazon-Web-Scraper/README.md

   4. Create UI pages displaying price changes / history.

 ## Any details on testing performed as part of the project to ensure the project meets the requirements
-  1. Tests performed was primarily using manual testing.
+  1. Tests performed include manual testing and console logging data.